jacobmmorgan/School-Notes/Journalism/Journalism Day 12.md

 - Truth accuracy and objectivity are cornerstones of journalism ethics
 - Newsrooms have specific policies
 "a newspaper should have no friends"
-- journalisms cannot accept favors, money or gifts from sources
+- Journalists cannot accept favors, money or gifts from sources
-- a reporter may be given a press pass to attend an event
+- A reporter may be given a press pass to attend an event